GrahamArden/notes/computing/software.md

 ### Presentations

-I'm curretnly looking at [Quarto](https://quarto.org) particularly for using notebooks for [presentations](https://quarto.org/docs/presentations/)
+- I'm currently looking at [Quarto](https://quarto.org) particularly for using notebooks for [presentations](https://quarto.org/docs/presentations/)